-Elizabeth Kipp is a longtime seeker of truths with a foot each in the spiritual and scientific worlds.
+Elizabeth is a longtime seeker of truths with a foot each in the spiritual and scientific worlds.
 Her life experiences and training enable her to bridge the gap between these two worlds.
 Elizabeth has taken a three-pronged approach to the role of health facilitator, and helps people unleash their inherent power to heal.
 To achieve this, she uses a grounding in science, a foundation in the spiritual world, and a lifetime of experience.
 She has authored a number of peer-reviewed research papers in her areas of expertise and is an international best-selling author.

 Elizabeth-Kipp.com offers a suite of tools for better living, critical for maintaining a pain-free life beyond the suffering of chronic pain.
-The site offers free videos and information on the modalities of Stress Management, EFT/Tapping, Ancestral Clearing, and Generative Communication.
+The site offers free videos and information on the modalities of Stress Management, Addiction Recovery, Ancestral Clearing, Meditation and Pranayama, and Generative Communication.
 Elizabeth does private one-on-one and group sessions to help others find ways to live beyond chronic pain.
 The site also offers uplifting, inspirational, and educational blogs by Elizabeth Kipp and guest bloggers, a Meditation Room with free guided meditations, and The Safe Room – a community secret group within Facebook to support the stress and chronic pain community in a safe environment.

 We Can Heal from Chronic Pain – Here’s the Proof